 Mean score of companies in the Computer Services industry.
 Comparing a company's score to the industry average can give you a sense of how well the company is doing compared to its peers.

-In 2021, Switch reported zero emissions for Scope 2, with no data available for Scope 1 or Scope 3 emissions.
-The company has set ambitious climate commitments, aiming for net-zero carbon emissions for both Scope 1 and Scope 2 by 2024.
-This target is part of their near-term reduction initiatives, which they have achieved ahead of schedule.
-Switch's climate strategy reflects a proactive approach to sustainability, aligning with industry standards for carbon reduction and climate accountability.
-As of now, there are no emissions data cascaded from a parent organization, indicating that all reported figures are directly from Switch, Inc.
+In 2021, Switch reported total carbon emissions of approximately 0 kg CO2e, with no emissions recorded for Scope 1 and Scope 2.
+The company has set ambitious climate commitments, aiming for net zero carbon emissions for both Scope 1 and Scope 2 by 2024.
+This target has been achieved ahead of schedule, demonstrating Switch's proactive approach to climate action.
+Switch's emissions data is not cascaded from any parent organisation, indicating that the reported figures are solely from Switch, Inc. The company is committed to maintaining transparency in its environmental impact and continues to focus on reducing its carbon footprint as part of its broader sustainability strategy.

 Climate goals typically focus on 2030 interim targets and 2050 net-zero commitments, aligned with global frameworks like the Paris Agreement and Science Based Targets initiative (SBTi) to ensure alignment with global climate goals.